British actor Alan Rickman, star of "Harry Potter" films, dies at 69

 Daniel Radcliffe, who starred alongside Rickman as Harry Potter, said he was "undoubtedly one of the greatest actors I will ever work with".

-"Film sets and theatre stages are all far poorer for the loss of this great actor and man," he said.
+"Film sets and theater stages are all far poorer for the loss of this great actor and man," he said.

 Harry Potter author JK Rowling tweeted: "There are no words to express how shocked and devastated I am to hear of Alan Rickman's death.
 He was a magnificent actor and a wonderful man,"